-- COPERT 4.11.4 and COPERT 5, including new factors for NOx emissions from diesel cars and LGVs (COPERT is a software tool developed by the European Environment Agency and is used widely to calculate emissions from road transport in Europe) - EMEP/EEA Emission Inventory Guidebook 2013
+- COPERT v5.4 (COPERT is a software tool developed by the European Environment Agency and is used widely to calculate national emissions from road transport in Europe) - EMEP/EEA Emission Inventory Guidebook 2019 update October 2020

 These are based on analysis of emissions test data for in-service vehicles measured over a range of different drive cycles.
 The factors are expressed in grams emitted per kilometre driven wherever possible as a function of average speed or road type.